|Where to place your take profit|

 FOMO is the Fear Of Missing Out.
 Many people that buy or trade cryptocurrencies are novice traders.
 Seasoned traders try to buy low and sell high.
 However, most cryptocurrencies are bought by beginners, just because the price went up a lot.
 So in the crypto space, there are a lot of beginners still, that keep buying ever expensive coins, because they fear they will miss out on the opportunity.
 This means prices can keep rising for longer then logic would dictate.

-FUD is the opposite of FOMO.
+- FUDFUD is the opposite of FOMO.
 It stands for Fear Uncertainty and Doubt.
 FUD is when all newbies lose complete faith and start dumping all of their holdings at ANY price.
-This will push prices to extreme lows, that also defies any logic.
+This will push prices to extreme lows, which also defies any logic.

 Where to place your take profit in stocks and ETFs